PawelDabrowski83/hyperskill_encryptDecrypt/README.md

 <h2>Stage 1</h2>
 <p>Learn to input the data and encrypt it, replacing the letters. </p>
+<p>For the first stage, you need to manually encrypt the message "we found a treasure!" and print only the ciphertext (in lower case).

+   To encrypt the message, replace each letter with the letter that is in the corresponding position from the end of the English alphabet (a→z, b→y, c→x, ... x→c, y →b, z→a).
+Do not replace spaces or the exclamation mark.

+   Use the given template to your program to print the ciphertext instead of the original message.

+   The output should look like ## ##### # ########! where # is a lower-case English letter.</p>

 <h2>Stage 2</h2>
 <p>Learn to encrypt messages with a numeric key, using the Caesar cypher.  </p>